jreybert/vimagit/README.md

 Default value is 1.
 > let g:magit_default_fold_level=[012]

+#### g:magit_default_sections

+With this variable, the user is able to choose which sections are displayed in magit buffer, and in which order.
+Default value:
+> let g:magit_default_sections = ['info', 'global_help', 'commit', 'staged', 'unstaged']

 #### g:magit_warning_max_lines

 This variable is the maximum number of diff lines that vimagit will display